Mark Reid, Marriage & Family Therapist

 Ask for the Apology You Need—or Not

 The most likely way you will ever receive a good apology is by asking for it.
 As we’ve seen, most people are apt to overlook their own mistakes and will resist facing them.
 Unless you tell them, they might not know how they’ve affected you.
-Within your relationship, you may need to initiate by telling the other person that you’re hurt, upset, or angry and you want them to address the problem.
+You may need to initiate by telling the other person that you’re hurt, upset, or angry and you want them to address the problem.
 It may seem straightforward, but it could be almost as hard as making the apology itself, for several reasons.

 Accept the Apology Offered—or Not